brikis98/yevgeniy-brikman-homepage/_posts/2019-10-20-lessons-learned-from-losing-50-lbs.md

 struggled with body weight my entire life, I think this is the wrong narrative.
-I've lived an active lifestyle the last 15 years, doing 4-6 intense workouts per week (both strength and conditioning), walking around an hour every day (I haven't even owned a car the last ~5 years), and eating a healthy diet (no sweets, no snack food, no highly processed food, minimal restaurant food, etc).
+I've lived an active lifestyle the last 15 years, doing 4-6 intense workouts per week (both strength and conditioning), walking around an hour every day (I haven't even owned a car the last ~5 years), and eating a healthy diet (no sweets, no snack food, no highly processed food, minimal restaurant food, etc.).

 Despite all that, the truth is simple and depressing: if I don't obsessively watch my diet every single day, I will be overweight.